 New Baltimore is a tiny town located in the state of New York.
 With a population of 546 people and just one neighborhood, New Baltimore is the 867th largest community in New York.
-New Baltimore has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in New Baltimore was built prior to World War II, making it one of the older and more historic towns in the country.

 New Baltimore is a decidedly white-collar town, with fully 87.17% of the workforce employed in white-collar jobs, well above the national average.
 Overall, New Baltimore is a town of sales and office workers, professionals, and managers.
 There are especially a lot of people living in New Baltimore who work in office and administrative support (20.32%), management occupations (18.72%), and art, media, and design (13.37%).